Resource Pack

 Italian communities

-"The Italian Jewish community has ancient roots that can be traced back to the Roman era in the second century BCE.
-During the sixteenth century, the first Jewish ghetto was established in Venice and other prohibitions were issued against the Jews.
-The Jews slowly gained emancipation during the eighteenth and nineteenth centuries.
+The Italian Jewish community has ancient roots that can be traced back to the Roman era in the second century BCE.
+During the 16th century, the first Jewish ghetto was established in Venice and other prohibitions were issued against the Jews.
+The Jews slowly gained emancipation during the 18th and 19th centuries.
 The 1930s brought Mussolini, fascism, and, ultimately, anti-Semitism to Italy.
 While many Jews were saved by local Italians and the Church, approximately 7,500 Jews were murdered during the Holocaust.
-This resource pack tells the intriguing story of the Italian Jewish community through unique primary sources, such as manuscripts, articles, photographs, ketubot and more. "
+This resource pack tells the intriguing story of the Italian Jewish community through unique primary sources.

 To the program